 On 20 January 2020, the Company awarded 960,565 performance shares to one of the principal dentists of Anshan Lishan District Aoxin Q & M Stomatology Polyclinic Co., Ltd., a subsidiary of the Company.
-These performance shares will vest in accordance with the vesting schedules each commencing on 1 January 2020 and ending on 31 December 2029, subject to certain vesting conditions.
+These performance shares would vest in accordance with the vesting schedules each commencing on 1 January 2020 and ending on 31 December 2029, subject to certain vesting conditions.
+On 24 December 2024, the Company issued 233,413 ordinary shares to this dentist in accordance with the Plan.
+The remaining 727,152 performance shares awarded had lapsed as the clinic where the dentist was operating ceased operation in October 2024 and the dentist has left the Group.